John Legend Calls President Trump An ‘Embarrassment’ Following Jim Acosta Row At The White House

 “As a result of today’s incident, the White House is suspending the hard pass of the reporter involved until further notice,” she added.

-Acosta denied laying his hands on the female employee, claiming he was just “trying to hang on to the microphone” as he confronted the President.
+Acosta denied laying his hands on the female employee, claiming he was just “trying to hang on to the microphone” as he confronted the president.

 I’ve just been denied entrance to the WH.
 Secret Service just informed me I cannot enter the WH grounds for my 8pm hit